IBM/Predictive-Industrial-Visual-Analysis/README.md

 * Train Visual Recognition to classify images
 * Configure Cloudant database to store and retrieve image data
 * Set up IBM Cloud Functions to trigger Visual Recognition analysis and store result in Cloudant database
-* Launch a web app to view a dashboard of the Visual Recognition analysis, and deploy to Bluemix
+* Launch a web app to view a dashboard of the Visual Recognition analysis, and deploy to IBM Cloud

 # Architecture Flow